Living room rug ideas – 15 statement ways to instantly brighten up your space

 Fashions in flooring come and go, but few coverings can match the vast choice of color, pattern and texture offered by living room rug ideas.

-What's more, you can use it to help unify a scheme by running the same rug throughout an entire floor, or introduce changes to help draw boundaries and define zones, and a soft rug will add a splash of color, comfort and pattern to any room.
+What's more, you can use it to help unify a scheme by running the same rug throughout an entire floor, or introduce changes to help draw boundaries and define zones, and a soft rug will add a splash of color, comfort, and pattern to any living room flooring ideas.

 Living room rug ideas

-If you can only add one item to your living room ideas, an area room rug is an superb choice.
+Rugs are the perfect accompaniment to any room, they can add character to an otherwise lackluster living room layout.
+If you can only add one item to your living room ideas, an area room rug is a superb choice.

 One of the easiest ways to add color, warmth and texture to your room is to introduce a rug.
-More versatile than a carpet or other form of fixed floor-covering, they offer a good way to soften a hard stone, tiled or timber floor, and can also be layered onto soft floors to provide extra interest or to define zones.
+More versatile than living room carpet ideas or other form of fixed floor-covering, they offer a good way to soften a hard stone, tiled or timber floor, and can also be layered onto soft floors to provide extra interest or to define zones.

 ‘We recommend that you start off your room décor by choosing your rug,’ advises Linny Moss, creative director of Knots Rugs.
 ‘That way, you can make quite a statement – think of your rug as a piece of art for your floor.
 More people are being adventurous with their rug choices and seeing them as investment pieces that will match beautifully with your living room furniture ideas.’